 The Pioneer Woman 1.5-Quart Slow Cooker Twin Pack

 Limited heat settings

-This two-pack of small electric slow cookers offers a lot of flexibility.
-You can melt chocolate as well as perform all the other uses of a slow cooker, or have a fondue party with dark and white chocolate at the same time.
+This 2-pack of small electric slow cookers offers a lot of flexibility.
+In addition to all the other uses of a slow cooker, you can melt chocolate for treats, or have a fondue party with dark and white chocolate at the same time.
 The 1.5-quart size is perfect for small families or couples, and both of the two different designs—floral and gingham—are decorative and worthy of keeping out on a countertop.
+That small size also means these are easy to store if you need to.
 There are three heat settings, and the crocks and lids are dishwasher safe.

 Authentic traditional fondue set